 Prevailion European Contagion Snapshot of TA505 Activities.

 The second most impacted region was North America, particularly the United States.
 In our analysis of North American based targets, the two most predominant verticals were education, and wholesale trade.
 Interestingly, we also noticed that there was a large number of victims that appeared in the Asia-Pacific region.
 Predominantly these victims were located in Taiwan.
 Here we’ve seen heavy infiltration of government ministries.
 This vertical constituted 67% of all targeting in the region.
-This trend of targeting Government will be further explored in the coming sections of this report.
+This trend of targeting Government networks will be further explored in the coming sections of this report.

 Prevailion is not only able to break victims down by geographic displacement, but also cluster victims into verticals.
 We observed EoCs suggesting the verticals of education, finance, and public administration were heavily compromised by this group.
 There were additional compromised organizations in wholesale trade, and healthcare to a lesser extent, with a few victims in miscellaneous categories.
 Some of the victim organizations in the other category included a US based energy company and transportation organizations such as an airline.